 Aussies require ample playing space and time.
 They need physically and mentally tasking games, training, and activities to keep them happy and healthy.
 When you are too busy to indulge in play, you can keep them entertained with toys and dog puzzles to keep their active minds and high energies occupied.

-It is recommended that you feed them a total of one-and-a-half to two-and-a-half cups of high-quality dry food twice daily.
+You should feed them a total of one-and-a-half to two-and-a-half cups of high-quality dry food twice daily.
 However, an adult dog’s eating pattern hinges on many variables, including size, build, metabolism, physical activity, and age.
 Therefore, only you can determine how much is enough for your dog to eat after carefully watching them and observing their behavior.

-Although the Australian Shepherd is a generally healthy breed, there are still some that prone to several ailments, including:
+Although the Australian Shepherd is a generally healthy breed, there are still some that are prone to several ailments, including:

 - Progressive retinal atrophy

 - Persistent pupillary membranes

 - Nasal solar dermatitis